Strobesstrobes

 What is wireless penetration testing?

 It is an authorized assessment of Wi-Fi networks from radio range, checking encryption strength, pre-shared key quality, enterprise 802.1X configuration, and exposure to rogue or impersonated access points.
-The goal is to find ways an attacker could get onto the network or harvest credentials over the air.
+The goal is to find ways an attacker could get onto the network or harvest credentials over the air, often without ever entering the building.

 Can WPA2 still be cracked in 2026?

 Yes, when the pre-shared key is weak.
-Testers capture the 4-way handshake or a PMKID and crack it offline with hashcat.
-A long, random passphrase makes this computationally infeasible, but dictionary-friendly passwords still fall in minutes.
+Testers capture the 4-way handshake or, more quietly, a PMKID, then crack it offline with hashcat mode 22000.
+A long random passphrase makes this computationally infeasible, but dictionary-friendly passwords like Summer2025! still fall in minutes.

 Is WPA3 crackable?